apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

-To interact with the C Data Interface from you C or C++ level, the only thing you have to include in your code is two struct type declarations (and a couple of ``#define`` for constant values).
-Those declarations only depend on standard C types.
-You can simply paste them in a header file.
+To interact with the C Data Interface from you C or C++ level, the only thing you have to include in your code is two struct type declarations (and a couple of ``#define``s for constant values).
+Those declarations only depend on standard C types, and can simply be pasted in a header file.

 ## Zero-copy data sharing